Religious Education

 Two installments (Half due at the time of enrollment; half due in January)

 Tuition can be paid with cash, check, or credit card.
 Checks can be mailed to the Parish Office, “Attention: RE Tuition”.
-Tuition assistance is available.
-If needed, please indicate on the registration form.

 SAFE ENVIRONMENT SOCIAL COMMUNICATION POLICY: The registration form requires your authorization regarding this policy.
 Please read the document below prior to completing your registration form.